 - Make it Vegetarian!
 See above for replacing the beef with pea protein crumbles.

 - Make it Gluten Free!
 All you have to do is buy some gluten-free buns.
 Everything else in the recipe is gluten free.
 Another idea is to serve the Sloppy Joe mix on top of rice...that's delicious!

 - Make it Dairy Free!
 Simply ditch the cheese.
 Violife makes a good vegan, non-dairy cheese substitute.
 Check out their vegan cheddar cheese.

 - Scale to size!
 Anyone who's ever had a Sloppy Joe knows that it's supposed to be a big, hearty, messy sandwich.
 Little dudes may be more likely to eat it if you scale it to their size.
 Buy some King's Hawaiian Sweet Rolls and make mini Sloppy Joes.
 Kids will prefer a sandwich that's their size and they'll love the sweet flavor.
 It's also easier to have seconds this way.

 - Kids pick the sides!
 Popular picks for our kids are baby carrots, frozen peas, steamed broccoli, applesauce, mashed potatoes, and corn chips.

-Turn your recyclables into art with this adorable Cow Bottle Craft!
+Turn your recyclables into art with this adorable Cow-Themed Tissue Paper Vase!
 This recyclable craft can be a coin holder, vase, you name it!

 Old Fashioned Sloppy Joes Recipe